RedHatInsights/ephemeral-namespace-operator/README.md

 - Secrets are copied from the base namespace.

 ## Contributing

-Check this CONTRIBUTING.md[doc] for deploying the ENO locally for local development
+Check this [CONTRIBUTING.md](CONTRIBUTING.md) for deploying the ENO on your local machine.

 ---
 Made with ❤️ @ Red Hat